Skip to main content

 Conclusion & Equipment Resources

 Fertigation makes nutrient delivery precise and data-centric.
 Using independent tank systems, implementing the three-phase drip irrigation strategy, and persistently monitoring root-zone data help maximize crop consistency and support effective business scaling.
+The difference between a mediocre and an exceptional commercial cannabis crop is often found in the irrigation room — not the genetics or the lights.